Amsterdam/contrib-guide/docs/projects.md

 ## Project behaviour

-every project should get jumpstarted by doing a checkout followed by
+every project should get jumpstarted by doing a `git checkout` followed by

     docker-compose up

-## Download data into your test database
+## Download production data into your project docker database

     docker-compose exec database update-db bag